Dynamic duos: the building blocks of dimensional mechanics: The mechanics of motion

 \subsubsection{Force and friction: terminal or active speed}

 This pair is more often found in the form $F\simeq \zeta u$, where $u$ is the drift speed or terminal speed.
 Usually, $\zeta$ is understood as a constant, whereas $F$ and $u$ are variable.
-This viewpoint corresponds well to passive fluids, where the force is usually applied by the experimenter or set by gravity.
+This viewpoint corresponds well to passive fluids, where the force is usually applied by the experimenter or set by gravity~\cite{Stokes1850,Leal2007}.
 One famous example of this speed is in the context of an object falling inside a viscous fluid, like a steel ball in corn syrup.
 In this context, $F=m g_0$, where $m$ is the mass of the ball.
 The friction or drag coefficient $\zeta$ can be estimated if we know the weight and the speed.
-For instance, for a ball of steel with a diameter of 1~cm, the weight is around $F\simeq 0.04$~N and the speed in syrup around $u\simeq 2.6$~cm/s, so $\zeta\simeq F/u\simeq 1.5$~kg/s.
+For instance, for a ball of steel with a diameter of 1~cm, the weight is around $F\simeq 0.04$~N and the speed in syrup around $u\simeq 2.6$~cm/s, so $\zeta\simeq F/u\simeq 1.5$~kg/s. \Maf{Note that when the density of the falling object is comparable to that of the fluid, the driving force $F$ must take into account buoyancy. }

 In Eq.~\ref{Fzeta} the force $F$ needs not be the weight.
 For instance, the standard acceleration of gravity can be superseded by a centrifugal acceleration, $g\simeq r\omega^2$, which can be orders of magnitude larger than the standard $g_0$.
 Then Eq.~\ref{Fzeta} can be written as $u \simeq mr\omega^2/\zeta$, a formula very useful in biology, chemistry, and physics, to separate objects based on their different sedimentation speeds.
 The equation can be rearranged as $u/g \simeq m/\zeta$.
-On the left, the sedimentation speed is divided by the effective acceleration, and is sometimes called the sedimentation coefficient, measured in Svedberg, after Theodor Svedberg, the Swedish chemist who got a Nobel prize for his study of colloids and proteins and the development of the ultracentriguge~\cite{Svedberg1927,Claesson1972,Sharma2009}.
+On the left, the sedimentation speed is divided by the effective acceleration, and is sometimes called the sedimentation coefficient, measured in Svedberg, after Theodor Svedberg, the Swedish chemist who got a Nobel prize for his study of colloids and proteins and the development of the \Maf{ultracentrifuge}~\cite{Svedberg1927,Claesson1972,Sharma2009}.
 By definition, one Svedberg is equal to $10^{-13}$~s, and indeed a speed divided by an acceleration is a time.
 The right hand side of the equation reveals that this kinematic ratio of speed and acceleration can also be understood mechanically as a ratio of mass and friction.
 So the sedimentation coefficient is the simple time built from the mass and the friction, a pair on the same column of Table~\ref{masscary}, which we can add to the list of simple times we started in the previous section.